AMPnet/ampnet-crowdfunding-frontend/lang-utils/TRANSLATION_GUIDE.md

 ### Variables

 Variables inside the curly braces **must not be renamed**.
-They are used internally inside the code to fetch the appropriate.
-Using string interpolation is optional and can be omitted.
+They are used internally inside the code to fetch the appropriate value.
+While using string interpolation is optional and can be omitted, if there is an interpolated value in English, it should be set in translated language.

 ```
 # english translation